'The Essential Sports Spread Betting Website'

 Big Betting Coups Of The Past

-The spread firms don't always get it right and sometimes their initial spreads are so far off the mark that they take a right good kicking!
+The spread firms don't always get it right -sometimes their spreads are so far off the mark that they take a good kicking and we take back what is rightfully ours!

 Granted, it doesn't happen too often -as the market makers are seasoned pros who do little else but eat, sleep and breathe sport.
-The trick is to identify when you think they have made a serious mis-judgement and go with your hunch.
+The trick is to identify when you think that the market is wrong and they have made a serious mis-judgement and go with your hunch.
 These 'mis-judgements' aren't usually found on the normal markets that are offered but on special bets which they offer from time to time on big events - World Cups, FA Cups, Golf Majors etc.

 The 'Specials' are far more subjective and can sometimes have the most unexpected results...